Date: 22 May 1939

 The police report noted the the retired fishmonger's neighbours who lived in the adjoining house at 2 Ingworth Road made several statements but noted that although they were honest, they were unreliable.

-The police said that when they spoke to the woman from 2 Ingworth Road on the 27 May 1939 she said that on the Sunday 21 May 1939 at about 8.30pm she had heard retired fishmonger in the adjoining house switch on the wireless.
+The police said that when they spoke to the woman from 2 Ingworth Road on the 27 May 1939 she said that on the Sunday 21 May 1939 at about 8.30pm she had heard the retired fishmonger in the adjoining house switch on the wireless.
 She said that she put her wireless on to listen to the news bulletin at 9pm and that although she remained indoors the whole of the evening she stated that she didn't take sufficient notice as to whether the retired fishmonger remained in after 8.30pm.
 However, she stated that she heard his wireless on a good bit but could not be definite about it.

-They said that when they spoke to her again on 23 June 1939 and took a further statement she said that on the Sunday 21 May 1939 from 8.30pm until just after 10pm she had been in her living room at the back of the house and after that time she sat in her back bedroom upstairs until just after 11pm and then went to bed.
+The police said that when they spoke to her again on 23 June 1939 and took a further statement she said that on the Sunday 21 May 1939 from 8.30pm until just after 10pm she had been in her living room at the back of the house and after that time she sat in her back bedroom upstairs until just after 11pm and then went to bed.
 She said that the retired fishmonger's wireless was going continuously in one loud boom from 8.30pm to 9.30pm and that after 9.30pm until just after she retired upstairs the wireless seemed to be on and off as though it was not being attended to and sounded as though it was oscillating.
-She also said that she heard the retired fishmonger cough just after 10pm and had the impression that he was in the house at that time, and said that in fact she didn't think that she had gone out at all on the Sunday evening.
+She also said that she heard the retired fishmonger cough just after 10pm and had the impression that he was in the house at that time, and said that in fact she didn't think that he had gone out at all on the Sunday evening.

 The woman then said that after she was in bed she heard hammering in the retired fishmongers' flat until about midnight.